 The collecting, keeping and arranging of objects is very human.

 What do you collect?

 This collection is named STAYING FOUND

-(fromWild, Cheryl Strayed) because it is my hope that the wearer never loses site of where the piece came from.
+(fromWild, Cheryl Strayed) because it is my hope that the wearer never loses sight of where the piece came from.

 Mine is a process playfully-rooted in material, walking the fine line between tame and unruly, between raw and refined.

 I hope you wonder about the object's life, where it was and what it will become now that it has taken